 Move up now to agriculture and cities, and we started to build these walls.
 I believe today, most corporations are still built on a Game of Thrones model of castles and kings and queens.
 But when you look at the human brain science and history behind us, our brains were built for the autonomy of nomadic times.
 Back then, when you were my leader and you provided service, great.
 But if you started to steal from me, or you started to do stuff and you didn’t deserve it, I’d just kill you.
 Or I’d run away and start my own tribe and then I’d kill you.
 We had autonomy.
 The problem happened when we built these kingdoms and castles and people were no longer safe to leave.
 Because as soon as they left they had no power and they got killed.
 All of a sudden you didn’t get to choose your leader anymore.

 Right.
-So the brain is still thinking “autonomy” but the system has changed…the point of the story is if we don’t understand history, and the roots of who we are as humans, it’s hard to put things in context today.
+The brain is still thinking “autonomy,” but the system has changed.
+The point of the story is if we don’t understand history, and the roots of who we are as humans, it’s hard to put things in context today.
 So whether it is post-heroic leadership or servant leadership, if you don’t put them in context, leaders have a hard time recognizing the value.

 Though history, we get a better understanding of ourselves, and understanding my self individually helps determine how I lead in a given context.